midnight-mary/carpentries-collab-2023-11-16/episodes/embeddings.md

 3. Embeddings are trained by unsupervised machine learning on large text corpora which looks for collocations between words, syllables and characters and builds predictions as to the probability of given n-grams occuring in proximity.
 4. This presupposes that words that are semantically close (i.e. have similar meanings or usages) will be close together in the multi-dimensional space, while words that are semantically different will be far apart.
 5. There are many established statistical methods for manipulating and interpreting word embeddings.
-6. Google TensorFlow's Word Embedding Projector has built-in functions for dimensionality reduction which allows for intuitively readable visualisation of embeddings in 2- or 3-dimensional space.
+6. Google TensorFlow's Word Embedding Projector has built-in functions for dimensionality reduction which create intuitively readable visualisations of embeddings in 2- or 3-dimensional space.

 :::::::::::